The downside of writing up demo days

 We disagree.
 In fact, we’re writing this post now because we don’t want potential customers to see our coverage in Vacayo’s marketing materials and interpret it as a kind of seal of approval.
 It is not.
 We do not know the company.
 We in no way sanction its reported approach.
 In fact, we found CNBC’s report fairly disturbing.

 The truth is that we can’t really know any team that presents at a demo day.
 We presume that readers understand the point of these pieces: that we’re trying to bring them with us to presentations they might would otherwise miss.

+We continue to think these wrap-ups are useful, by the way.
+“It’s difficult to validate the claims a startup makes in a brief two or three minute pitch,” says TechCrunch writer John Mannes, the colleague who wrote about Vacayo.
+But “as long as we can keep everyone on the same page that we’re evaluating the pitches of mostly pre-seed startups, there’s still value in highlighting standouts.”

-If our cursory interest in a team or a technology or a market at one of these events is construed as more than that, we genuinely apologize for the confusion.Featured Image: Gary John Norman/Getty Images
+In the meantime, for anyone who might have construed our cursory interest in a team or a technology or a market at one of these events as more than that, we apologize for the confusion.Featured Image: Gary John Norman/Getty Images

 0